TABC Information for Local Government Officials

 Alcohol Industry Management System (AIMS)

-TABC now uses a new, online business portal called the Alcohol Industry Management System (AIMS).
+TABC uses its online business portal called the Alcohol Industry Management System (AIMS).
 Local governments do not need AIMS accounts or complete work in AIMS.
 Local governments should continue to access information as they have, through the tools above.
 However, governments will also receive new certifications generated by AIMS.